BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_19.md

 !battle(["T3RR4", :TERRA, 1], "Glitch Field")

-An epic meme team.
+First of all... the fonts are gone!
+Better hope you know which moveslot contains which move.
+Anyways, its the return of Terra's epic meme team, this time unshackled by the mono-ground restriction.
 Her Excadrill, Quagsire and Garchomp work as before basically.
 Chansey actually can attack on Glitch Field, and Porygon-Z likes to get an omniboost with its Z-Conversion.
-Then you have FEAR Donphan hiding in the back.
-You can probably find a way through this one... but the fonts are gone!
-Better hope you know which moveslot contains which move.
+Then you have FEAR Donphan cleverly hiding its level behind the lack of fonts.

 Once you beat M3G4 T3RR4 once more, exit the tournament building via the path in the top left.